 Limited delivery/shipping options

-Limited delivery or shipping options can also cause cart abandonment.
+Limited delivery or shipping options can also cause shopping carts abandonment.
 Customers may abandon their carts if they cannot choose a convenient delivery or shipping option that fits their needs.
 This could include a lack of options for fast or affordable delivery or a lack of options for international shipping.

 Long time to delivery